juliuskunze/speechless/README.md

 will install speechless together with minimal requirements.

+If you want to use the KenLM decoder, [this modified version](https://github.com/timediv/tensorflow-with-kenlm) of TensorFlow needs to be installed first.

-In some cases you need to install an audio backend, for example ffmpeg (with `brew install ffmpeg` on Mac OS).
+You need to have an audio backend available, for example ffmpeg (run `brew install ffmpeg` on Mac OS).

 ## Training